coveooss/gotemplate/README.md

-functions | | Return the list of available functions. get | key, map | Returns the value associated with the supplied map. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output). isUndef| default, value | Returns the default value if value is not set, alias `undef` (differs from Sprig `default` function as empty value such as 0, false, "" are not considered as unset). joinLines | objects ... | Merge the supplied objects into a newline separated string.
+functions | | Return the list of available functions. get | key, map | Returns the value associated with the supplied map. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). id | string | Returns a valid go identifier from the supplied string (replacing any non compliant character by _). include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output). isUndef| default, value | Returns the default value if value is not set, alias `undef` (differs from Sprig `default` function as empty value such as 0, false, "" are not considered as unset). joinLines | objects ... | Merge the supplied objects into a newline separated string.